 Dogs aren’t able to complain about hot weather, but they can certainly feel discomfort from it, just like humans.
 If exposed to scorching temperatures for long enough, your dog may even suffer from heatstroke.
 A critical part of dog ownership is making sure that you keep your best friend safe, cool, and comfortable year-round, especially when you can’t be there to watch them.

-1. Never, ever leave your dog in the car.
+1. Don't leave your dog in the car without AC.

 It gets a lot hotter inside your car than you might realize, even when the weather outside feels relatively mild.
 Research has shown the following information:

 Even with the windows cracked open, if a car’s interior is not left in cold conditions, its temperature rises 19 degrees Fahrenheit in the first 10 minutes, and 29 degrees in the first 20 minutes.

 The interior of a car parked in sunlight on a 95-degree day or hotter will reach an average of 116 degrees.
 Cars in the shade reach about 100 degrees.